jnanjekye/CFPs/pycon2.md

 ## Additional notes

 I share my experience working on open source projects.
-I have authored an articles on the subject for the Apress blog and  another on opensource.com.
+I am authoring  an article on the subject that will be published shortly on the Apress blog and  another on opensource.com.
+From the blog on Apress, I was also requested to author a small book on python and kubernetes by the Apress acquisitions editor.

 I am a regular speaker at both local (uganda, kenya) and international conferences.
 I give mostly technical talks on the python at conferences like PyconZA in south Africa among others.
-I have shared a link to some of the recorded talks on youtube.
+I have shared a link to some of my recorded talks on youtube

 https://www.youtube.com/results?search_query=Joannah+Nanjekye